Elliot-Cho/interview-assessment-1/README.md

-# Second Closet Assessment
+# Technical Interview Assessment

-This repo contains my solution for Second Closet's take-home technical assessment.
+This repo contains my solution for a take-home technical assessment provided by a Toronto-based tech company.

 ## Author